russellgordon/ics3u-s2-2024-25/content/source-ics3u/shared/Tutorials/Running Your Code.md

 ![[Screenshot 2023-11-05 at 11.15.47 AM.png]]

-When you want to test how the app works as a whole, run it within the full Simulator (or test it on an actual physical device).
+When you want to test how the app works as a whole, run it within the full Simulator (or test it on an [[Deploy to a Device|actual physical device]]).
 When an app is run in the Simulator or on a device, the structure created by the app entry point file is what we will see:

 ![[Screenshot 2023-11-05 at 12.20.05 PM (2).png]]